ruksi/genvi/README.md

 ✴️ occult project management though `make` for development
 <br/>
 🫴 plethora of style and type checkers included in `ruff` and `mypy`

-If you want a more concrete example of a `genvi` project, you are looking at one.
-`genvi` itself follows the same rules and uses the same tools.
-Behind the scenes, creating a new project renames a few files and rewrites a bit of content.

 ## Why?